The location where Phoenix Coldon's car was found

 The Google Street View image above was captured in May 2013, roughly 18 months after Coldon went missing.
 At the time, the street was empty and surrounded by overgrown lots.

-Initially, there were reports that the door was open and the engine was still running.
+Initially, there were reports that a door was open and the engine was still running.

-However, years later, Officer Perry confirmed that the engine was off and the doors were closed.
+However, years later, Officer Perry publicly confirmed the engine was off and the doors were shut.

 It was Coldon's mother, Gloria, who reportedly conveyed the false information.
-She was unable to remember where she heard the details, as seven years had passed between the initial report and Perry's clarification.
+She was unable to remember where she heard the details, as seven years had passed between the initial report and Perry's comments.

 Missing poster